-How do you do self promotion and still respect yourself?
+How to do self-promotion and still respect yourself

 The more senior you get, and if you're aspiring to even more senior positions, the more important it is to be able to share with people what you do and what you know and the value you bring.

 Ideally, you'd have people see you in action, but that's not always possible.
 So no matter what we're doing, we are going to have to engage in some form of self promotion.

 For some people, they're naturals.
 Lucky them, right?

 For most of us, this is something that's hard.
 In fact, sometimes it can feel embarrassing or unseemly.
 I even have one client who tells me he thinks of it as these people swanning around.
 How unattractive is that, right?

 But you know what?
 It doesn't have to be that way.